markdonaho/garden-design/SESSION_IMPLEMENTATION_GUIDE.md

 # 🚀 Flutter Garden App - Session Implementation Guide
-**Complete step-by-step instructions for building the garden planner app**
-**Each session is self-contained with clear deliverables and success criteria**
+Self-contained, authoritative execution plan for the garden planner app.
+Along with `README.md`, this file contains all planning and step-by-step instructions.

 ---